jonathansayer/CV/README.md

 - This helped me to consolidate my learning and identify areas I needed to work on.

 ####Passion
-- This may not be a skill but it is trait that I have developed over time and use to my advantage.
+- Not be a skill but it is trait that I have developed over time and use to my advantage.
-- I love building new products and working with new technologies such as Ionic, as I did when developing the [Detour](https://github.com/zeus-org/detour-ionic) App for our final Maker Academy Project.
+- Love building new products and working with new technologies, such as using the Ionic framework to built the [Detour](https://github.com/zeus-org/detour-ionic) app for our final Maker Academy Project.
 - The Makers Academy experience was 12 weeks of hard work and frustration while constantly meeting and overcoming obstacles.
 However, I have fallen in love with coding and I cannot imagine a career without it.

 ## Education